- Long-lasting and easy to use

-For extra peace of mind, panel security brackets can be fitted to stop the panels being lifted out.
+- Panel security brackets can be fitted to stop panels being lifted out

-The posts are finished off with a four-way weathered (Pyramid) post top.
+Each post has a four-way weathered (Pyramid) top.

 If the fence line is on a slope, you need to order longer posts so that the panels can step down the slope.

-Concrete posts are normally dug into the ground and the post secured with either a dry mix made up with ballast and cement (about 7 to 1 mix with no extra water added) rammed up around the post or postmix (follow directions on the bag).
+Concrete posts are generally dug into the ground and secured with either a dry mix made up of ballast and cement (about 7 to 1 mix with no extra water added) rammed up around the post or postmix (follow directions on the bag).

-The amount of each that will be required will depend on the size and depth of the hole.
-Try to keep the hole diameter fairly tight around the post, 200 to 250mm (8″ to 10″) is good.
-Generally, for any fence height, the hole should be a minimum of 600mm (2′) deep.
-For fence heights over 1.5m, we recommend that a longer post is used and the hole depth is increased to a minimum of 750mm (2′ 6″).
+The amount of each required will depend on the size and depth of the hole.
+Try to keep the hole diameter reasonably tight around the post; 200 to 250mm (8″ to 10″) is good.
+Generally, the hole should be a minimum of 600mm (2′) deep for any fence height.
+For fence heights over 1.5m, we recommend using a longer post and the hole depth is increased to a minimum of 750mm (2′ 6″).

 1.5m (59"), 1.8m (71"), 2.1m (6'10"), 2.4m (7'10"), 2.7m (8'10"), 3m (9'10")